nathanschwarz/meteor-cluster/README.md

   `TaskQueue` is a Mongodb backed job queue.

 # Cluster
+  `Cluster.isMaster()`: true if this process is the master `Cluster.maxWorkers()`: returns the maximum number of workers available at the same time

   `constructor(taskMap: Object, masterOptions: { port: Integer, maxAvailableWorkers: Integer, refreshRate: Integer })`:
   - `maxAvailableWorkers`: maximum number of child process (cores), default set to maximum
   - `port`: server port for child process servers, default set to `3008`